pikefish/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-Read data from the .zip file and store it as a data table `activity`
+Read data from the zip file and store it as a data table `activity`

 ```r
 activity <- read.csv(unz("./data/activity.zip", "activity.csv"), header = TRUE)